wagtail/releases.wagtail.org/README.md

 ## Infrastructure

 `releases.wagtail.org` (and the legacy `releases.wagtail.io`) is hosted in an S3 bucket (named `releases.wagtail.io`).
-ACLs are used to mark files as public.
+The entire bucket is considered public.

 For additional security and performance, CloudFront is used to globally cache requests.
 CloudFront handles TLS termination, HTTPS redirects, compression and caching.
+CloudFront uses signed URLs (Origin Access Control) to access the bucket, to prevent access to the bucket directly.

 ## Deploying changes